 - Compartments inside of the bag; one big hole?
 Compartments?
 Compartments with zippers?
 No zippers?

 - How the bag closes; you generally want one that closes really well (stating the obvious.. ), such as a zipper or an extra flap over the closing.
 Anything that will make sure your stuff is sealed in, in some type of way.
 No to easy access!

-Those were my four travel essentials that I really invested in and helped make my travel life easier.
+Those were my five travel essentials that I really invested in and helped make my travel life easier.
 What travel essentials have you invested in to make your travel life easier?